BerndWessels/react-universally/README.md

 ## Features

   - 🌍 Server side rendering.
+  - 🌍 Serverless option - builds a production client that does not need a server (to be hosted on a CDN).
   - 🔥 Extreme live development - hot reloading of client/server source as, with high level of error tolerance.
   - 🚄 `express` server.
   - 👮 Security on the `express` server using `helmet` and `hpp`.